Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Introduction

-To this end, in the present work, we trained feedforward neural networks and recurrent neural networks to perform sampling-based inference from the posterior distribution on cue combination task(\cite{cue_combination,Ernst2002}), which is common psychophysical experiments, in order to look into the internal mechanisms of such sampling-based probabilistic inference.
-As a result, we found that 1) both neural networks can efficiently perform sampling-based probabilistic inferences from the posterior distribution with PPC and 2) recurrent neural networks(RNN) can perform it more accurately than feedforward neural networks(FFNN).
-Then, we investigated the dynamical mechanisms of sampling-based inference in two types of artificial neural networks, and revealed the different mechanisms between feedforward neural networks and recurrent neural networks.
-Finally, we also trained point estimation task and compared the performance of it with sampling-based inference.
-We found that samping-based inference was superior to point estimation, and revealed the reason by analyzing both geometrical features of neural dynamics.
-This result suggests that learning sampling process plays the role as an inductive bias.
-These results not only clarify the mechanism of sampling-based inference and suggest its significance, but also are important for bridging the gap between dynamics (\cite{NEURIPS2019_5f5d4720,fixed_point,Vyas2020-fp}) and geometry (\cite{PhysRevX.8.031003, Cohen2020}) in neural networks.
+Therefore, in this study, we trained feedforward NNs (FFNNs) and recurrent NNs (RNNs) to perform sampling-based inference from the posterior distribution on cue-combination task\citep{cue_combination,Ernst2002}, which is a common psychophysical experiment.
+As a result, we found that both NNs could efficiently perform sampling-based probabilistic inferences with PPC, and RNNs are more accurate.
+Then, we investigated the dynamical mechanisms of sampling-based inference in the two types of artificial NNs (ANNs) and showed their different mechanisms.
+Finally, we trained them for a point estimation task and compared their performance on it with sampling-based inference.
+We found that they were more successful in sampling-based inference than point estimation and revealed the reason by analyzing both geometrical and dynamical features of their neural activities.
+These results suggest that the training on sampling-based inference plays the role of an inductive bias.
+The results also clarify the mechanism of sampling-based inference and indicate its significance; further, they are essential for bridging the gap between dynamics \citep{NEURIPS2019_5f5d4720,fixed_point,Vyas2020-fp} and geometry \citep{PhysRevX.8.031003, Cohen2020} in NNs.